SRv6d/rpsl-rs/README.md

 ### Parsing RPSL objects

-A string containing an object in RPSL notation can be parsed to an [ObjectView] using the [parse_object] function.
+A string containing an object in RPSL notation can be parsed to an [Object] using the [parse_object] function.

 ```rust,ignore
 use rpsl::parse_object;